bakame-php/http-structured-fields/README.md

 [![Sponsor development of this project](https://img.shields.io/badge/sponsor%20this%20package-%E2%9D%A4-ff69b4.svg?style=flat-square)](https://github.com/sponsors/nyamsprod)

-`bakame/http-structured-fields` is a framework-agnostic PHP library that allows you to parse, serialize and build HTTP Structured Fields in PHP according to the [RFC8941](https://www.rfc-editor.org/rfc/rfc8941.html).
+`bakame/http-structured-fields` is a framework-agnostic PHP library that allows you to parse, serialize build and update HTTP Structured Fields in PHP according to the [RFC8941](https://www.rfc-editor.org/rfc/rfc8941.html).

 ## System Requirements